 Our Dermatology Facilities

-Intertek dermatology clinical facilities comprise five sites in the UK that offer an optimal blend of practicality and flexibility.
-All sites have the capability to accommodate studies in different indications with high quality clinical spaces including private examination rooms, interview areas, sample preparation and dosing stations.
-The versatility of our sites and staff allow us to maximize project scheduling opportunities by providing equivalent facilities and skills across a variety of locations.
+Intertek dermatology clinical facilities are based in Paris, France, and offer an optimal blend of practicality and flexibility with the capability to accommodate studies in different indications with high quality clinical spaces including private examination rooms, interview areas, sample preparation and dosing stations.
+The versatility of our sites and staff allow us to maximize project scheduling opportunities by providing equivalent facilities and skills across a variety of locations as well as bringing quality and safety to life.

-Our mission is to provide our trial participants with excellent professional care, and provide our sponsors with the highest quality research services.
-With Intertek Clinical Research Services as your dermatology trial partner we can accelerate your product development through scientifically credible dermatology trials
+Our mission is to provide our trial participants with excellent professional care, and provide our sponsors with the Total Quality research services.
+With Intertek as your dermatology trial partner we can accelerate your product development through scientifically credible dermatology trials.

 We offer 24-, 48-hour 72 or 96-hour single-application patch tests to evaluate the primary irritation (acute skin irritation) potential of test materials through our dermatology human clinical trial services.